 Before proceeding be sure to read Installing Marlin first and download the Marlin source code.
 If you haven’t done these steps yet, take one step back, then follow the link back to this page to continue with the install process.

 The first thing you’ll need to do is download Arduino IDE and install it following the usual procedure for your OS.
 Arduino IDE is available for Linux, Windows, macOS, and Unix.

 Your printer may require you to install additional libraries or a non-standard Arduino core (e.g., Sanguino, Teensy++).
 See Configuring Marlin and comments in

 pins_YOUR_BOARD.hpertaining to your hardware and add-ons.
 In many cases, instructions and links to resources are included.

 Arduino IDE can only build Marlin for AVR, Due, and Teensy++ 2.0.
-If you need to install Marlin 2.0 on an ARM Cortex-4 board, see Installing Marlin (Re-ARM) or Installing Marlin (PlatformIO) for instructions on building Marlin with PlatformIO.
+If you need to install Marlin 2.0 on another board, see Installing Marlin (PlatformIO) for instructions on building Marlin with PlatformIO.

 (Note: You may need to add support for your board to Arduino.)

 - Select the serial (USB) port your board is connected to in the Tools > Port menu.

 - Click the Verify button at the top of the window to test for configuration errors.
 (Marlin includes several tests for common errors and outdated settings.)